Holiday House Tour: Tailor-Made Holiday

-The recently remodeled kitchen smells like a bakery most afternoons as Tessa and her sons make holiday favorites: sugar cookies, biscotti and a showcase gingerbread house.
+The kitchen smells like a bakery most afternoons as Tessa and her sons make holiday favorites: sugar cookies, biscotti and a showcase gingerbread house.
 For another display on the island, they wedge gingerbread cookies in mounds of sugar on small cake stands topped with cloches.

 Food gift fashion